Nemomain/space-battleships/README.md

 Create a browser game using vanilla JavaScript, HTML, and CSS.
 The game must:

-Render a game in the browser
+-Render a game in the browser

-Include win/loss logic and render win/loss messages in HTML Include separate HTML, CSS, and JavaScript files
+-Include win/loss logic and render win/loss messages in HTML

+-Include separate HTML, CSS, and JavaScript files

-Have properly indented HTML, CSS, and JavaScript with consistent vertical whitespace Have no remaining unused or commented out code
+-Have properly indented HTML, CSS, and JavaScript with consistent vertical whitespace

+-Have no remaining unused or commented out code

-Have sensible function and variable names
+-Have sensible function and variable names

-Be coded in a consistent manner
+-Be coded in a consistent manner

-Be deployed online using GitHub pages
+-Be deployed online using GitHub pages

-In addition, before starting work on the game, a wireframe and basic pseudocode for the gameplay had to be presented and approved.
+-In addition, before starting work on the game, a wireframe and basic pseudocode for the gameplay had to be presented and approved.

 ## Project Planning
 I provided a basic wireframe of the playing field: